rancher/api-ui/README.md

   ./serve [port]
 ```

-### As part of another Node.js Connect/Express service
+### Running as part of another Node.js Connect/Express service
 This will add a route into your Connect/Express service to respond with the appropriate asset.
 This mode is suitable for integrating with an existing project that already has a server running.
 ```javascript